- A revolving line of credit allows you to draw against a set amount for your business and pay interest only on what you borrow.

 - The money is available repeatedly once you pay down the balance.

-- Lines of credit may charge lower interest rates than other loan types.
+- A line of credit may have a lower interest rate than other loan types.

 - Some lines, including unsecured lines, charge higher interest rates than secured lines and other types of loans.